 In this lesson, we will discuss the role of technology in society and how it develops on its way to commercialization.
 You will review the technology readiness level (TRL) scale adopted by a number of government agencies and see what kind of information is needed to estimate it.
-This lesson also sets the background for using the life cycle assessment methodology (LCA), which allows us to view a bigger picture of a technological process, with its multiple cons and pros and impacts on other parts of a sustainability system.
+This lesson also sets the background for using the life cycle assessment methodology (LCA), which allows us to view a bigger picture of a technological process, with its multiple pros and cons and impacts on other parts of a sustainability system.
 Life cycle assessment is a complex approach, which requires extensive data digging and process expertise.
 While you will not be asked to perform the complete analysis on your own, some LCA-related exercises in this lesson will help you develop a big-picture mindset about technologies and products.
 Both TRL and LCA assessment methodologies will be useful in your individual course project, so take notes of the resources provided on those topics.

 By the end of this lesson, you should be able to: